 We encourage families to begin contributing and saving early in a child’s life for their college education.
 There are a variety of ways to save for college, including the implementation of a 529 plan.
 Your John G. Ullman & Associates Advisor will work with you to explain available options and determine your best course of action.
 Our goal is to help you determine how to save for your financial contribution towards your child’s education, without jeopardizing your retirement goals.
 Proper planning can help ensure you are comfortably able to do both.

 It can be overwhelming to navigate everything that you should consider when choosing the right educational experience for your child.
-With this in mind, your John G. Ullman & Associates Advisor will work with you and your child to develop an education plan and help figure out the cost versus potential income realities of the school chosen and the desired degree to be obtained.
+With this in mind, your John G. Ullman & Associates Advisor will work with you and your child to develop an education plan to consider your various options while making a decision.

 If you don’t have a 529 fund, or don’t have enough in the plan to cover the total cost of tuition, you may require a student loan to pay for your child’s education.
 There are two types of student loans: federal and private.
 Most student loans are of the federal type.
 Federal loans can be subsidized (interest does not accrue while your student is in college) or unsubsidized.
 A student’s total financial aid package might also include scholarships, grants, or work-study opportunities.
 Your John G. Ullman & Associates Advisor can guide you on which types of loans might be available, their tax and repayment implications, and help select the option that’s best for you.

 If you have a family member with special needs, there are several important things you need to keep in mind when it comes to long-term care and the financial logistics for these considerations.
 The same is true if a family member is facing end-of-life issues.
 Your John G. Ullman & Associates Advisor can help you navigate the decisions that need to be made, incorporate the financial impact of these decisions into your long-term plan, and help you make sure the proper documents are put in place.